kohlkopf/kohlkopf.github.io/_posts/2018-12-20-jekyll_dev.md

 viewer(url = "http://127.0.0.1:4000")
 ```

-You should now see be able to interact with yoursite from within RStudio.
-Be sure to save your file, which Jekyll will then use to generate the upadate site.
+You should now see be able to interact with your site from within RStudio.
+Be sure to save your file, which Jekyll will then use to generate the update site.
 The Viewer pane will not automatically refresh, you'll need to navigate around to force reload.

 ![window](/img/2018-12-20-jekyll_dev/window.png)